 Here at Randlay Primary School and Nursery we believe in every child reaching their absolute potential.
 We encourage this by having nothing but high expectations of the pupils.
-In consultation with the head teacher we have identified 5 main SMART rules:
+In consultation with the head teacher we have identified 3 key principles: